1 taken to hospital, hundreds evacuated after fire at The Cathay

 SINGAPORE: One person was taken to hospital and hundreds were evacuated after a fire broke out at The Cathay on Saturday evening (Dec 31).

-One member of staff was sent to Tan Tock Seng Hospital "for inhalation of fumes" and is now in a stable condition, the post said.
-Approximately 550 patrons were evacuated from the mall at 2 Handy Road, the cineplex operator added.
+One member of staff in his 30s was sent to Tan Tock Seng Hospital "for inhalation of fumes", said the Singapore Civil Defence Force.
+He is now in a stable condition, Cathay Cineplexes added.

-Cathay Cineplexes said that The Cathay cinema would closed until further notice, but The Cathay Mall was still in operation.
+The Singapore Civil Defence Force (SCDF) said they were alerted to the fire at 2 Handy Raod at 6.30pm, but added that the fire was put out by a sprinkler prior to their arrival.
+Approximately 550 cinema goers were evacuated from the mall by building staff as a precaution, said SCDF.

 - CNA/nc